kekse1/norbert/README.md

 abstract energy..!
 AND this way I'm able to scale my database/relations/carrier much better.. **:-)**

 ### Update \[2024-04-21\]
-Really, I'm finally nearly finished now!
-There are only one, two details left to be clarified by myself;
-then I'm really able to implement everything - at least in its first version!
+Really, I'm finally nearly finished!
+There are only one or two details left to be clarified by; after it I'm really able to implement everything - at least in its first version!

-My previous goal was to let it already run and think, so I can work on the remaining details without worries, since it'll get smarter and smarter each day then.. but my final goal is to communicate with my Norbert, so it'll create it's own successor version with my help (in the dialogue with me). :-)
+My previous goal was to let it already run and think, so I can work on the remaining details without worries, since it'll get smarter and smarter each day then.. but my final goal is to communicate with my Norbert, so it'll create it's own successor version! ;-D

 So, please keep your fingers crossed for me! ;-)

 ![Logo](img/logo/384px.png)